-Balance transfers offer a low introductory interest rate for existing debts you move to the new card.
+Some balance transfers offer a low introductory interest rate for existing debts you move to the new card.
 This means you can save money on charges and pay off the balance faster.
-Our comparison of balance transfer credit cards includes 0% offers for periods of 12 months or more.
-These offers are generally available to new customers only.
+Some offer 0% offers for 12 months or more and are generally available to new customers only.

 How do balance transfer limits work?

 Balance transfers often come with minimum and maximum amounts that depend on a percentage of your credit limit.
 Credit card companies consider your credit score, monthly income and outstanding debt to determine your balance transfer limit.

 For example, if you’re offered a credit card with a $5,000 limit, you may be given a balance transfer limit of $3,500.
 The limit includes any transfer fee you’ll pay.

 There’s no real way to determine how much you’ll be approved for until you apply for a card.
 If you need a higher limit, you can call the provider and ask, or you can find another card with a higher limit.

 Credit card providers use your credit limit to determine how much debt you can transfer to a new card.
 While some cards will let you transfer up to 100% of your credit limit, others may cap it at 75%.

 For example, if you had $10,000 worth of credit card debt and got a balance transfer card with a $10,000 credit limit, you might not be able to transfer all of the balance to the new card.
 A balance transfer card with a higher credit limit of $12,000, on the other hand, is more likely to allow you to move the whole debt.
 So the higher your credit limit, the more likely you are to meet these requirements and get your balance transfer approved.

 What if the limit I’m given is too low?